Friday, 23 August 2024

 The Early Christian Movement and Roman Criminality

-The early Christian movement was perceived as a significant threat to both the social order of Roman and the religious order of both the Jewish Pharisee and the Sadducee.
-As such, Christians were often brought to trial on charges of "hatred towards mankind," atheism, or other accusations of disrupting societal norms (Pliny's Letters to Trajan).
-The public nature of punishments, including crucifixion and stoning, served to deter potential followers and maintain the status quo.
+The early Christian movement was perceived as a significant threat to both the social order of Rome and the religious order of the Sanhedrin.
+As such, Christians were often brought to trial on charges of 'hatred towards mankind,' atheism, or other accusations of disrupting societal norms (Pliny's Letters to Trajan).
+The public nature of punishments, including crucifixion and mob stoning, served to deter potential followers and maintain the status quo.

 Non-Christian Sources on Jesus and the Crucifixion

-Non-Christian sources, such as Josephus, Tacitus, and Pliny the Younger, provide valuable external insights into the life and death of Jesus Christ.
-Tacitus, for instance, confirms the crucifixion of Jesus under Pontius Pilate (Annals, 15.44).
-However, the details of Jesus' burial are not mentioned in these sources, leaving room for speculation and alternative interpretations.
+Non-Christian sources, such as Josephus, Tacitus, and Pliny the Younger, are thought to be valuable external insights into the life and death of Jesus Christ, but are they?
+Tacitus, for instance, confirms the crucifixion of Jesus under Pontius Pilate (Annals, 15.44) but he, like many others are highly likely just repeating religious narrative - it was abundant, yet still spreading across the world.
+On the other hand, the details of Jesus' burial are not mentioned in Tacitus leaving room for speculation and alternative interpretation.

 The Gospels as Theological, not Historical, Narratives.